JanWilczek/wolf-sound-blog/_posts/2021-07-23-deconvolution.md

 ### Deconvolution Functions in Numerical Software

-Deconvolution in numerical software is achieved through $z$-domain polynomial division, as in Equation (4).
+Deconvolution in numerical software is achieved through polynomial division in the $z$-domain, as in Equation (4).

 In SciPy and Matlab, we have two very similar functions for deconvolution: